-WMNR's Internet Video
+WMNR's Anniversary Video

-To celebrate our 30th Anniversary there is a WMNR Fine Arts Radio internet video featuring 27 broadcasters and staff.
+To celebrate our 30th Anniversary there is a WMNR Fine Arts Radio video featuring 27 broadcasters and staff.
 It is a loving tribute that gives you an inside look at the people who make up the station.
 Produced by WMNR’s own H. William Stine, with Associate Producer Megan Stine.
 To view the video click the photo.

 To read WMNR's Theatre Reviews with Rosalind Friedman click here